Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 \subsubsection{Abstract horizons}

-\begin{defn} Consider a spacetime.
-We say that an embedded topological hypersurface is \emph{past null geodesically ruled} if every point on the hypersurface belongs to a past inextendible null geodesic contained in the hypersurface.
+\begin{defn} We say that an embedded topological hypersurface in a spacetime is \emph{past null geodesically ruled} if every point on the hypersurface belongs to a past inextendible null geodesic contained in the hypersurface.
 These geodesics are called \emph{generators}. \end{defn}

 \begin{remark} Note that if a past null geodesically ruled hypersurface is a $C^2$ null hypersurface, then these generators are the same as those defined in \autoref{The null Weingarten map}. \end{remark}